 We can own shares in the company.

-The one (and only) way to acquire shares in a company is to buy them.2
+The one (and only) way to acquire shares in a company is to buy them.

-However or whenever you acquire shares, it always involves an investment of cash.
+However or whenever we acquire shares, it always involves an investment of cash.1

-The two (and only) ways to get a return on that investment are: (a) when the company pays dividends to shareholders from profits (this is exceptionally rare for startups, because they are often take many years to become profitable and even then usually prefer to re-invest those profits in further growth rather than make payments to shareholders); or (b) when the shares can be sold to somebody else.
+The two (and only) ways to get a return on that investment are: (a) When the company pays dividends to shareholders from profits, which is exceptionally rare for startups, because they are often take many years to become profitable and even then usually prefer to re-invest those profits in further growth rather than make payments to shareholders; or (b) When the shares can be sold to somebody else.

 Advantage: If the startup we invest in becomes a high-growth company the value of the shares can increase significantly over time.

 Disadvantage: We have to invest cash up-front.
-It can be many many years after we invest before we get a return on that investment.
-And there is no guarantee of any return at all - in fact the average startup returns nothing.3
+It can be many many years before we get a return on that investment.
+And there is no guarantee of any return at all - in fact the average startup returns nothing.

-Perhaps it seems like there are some things missing from this list (it’s true there is one, which I’ll discuss below, but it’s probably not the one you’re thinking of…)
+Perhaps it seems like something is missing from this list.
+It’s true there is one thing, which I’ll discuss soon, but it’s probably not the one you’re thinking of…

-For example, we often hear people working on startups talk about “sweat equity” and/or “options”, as a way of becoming shareholders without investing cash up-front.
+It’s common to hear people working on startups talk about “sweat equity” or “options”, as a way of becoming shareholders without investing cash up-front.

-Both of these things are actually widely misunderstood by employees, founders and investors, in my experience.
+Both of these things are widely misunderstood by employees, founders and investors.

-A better way to think about this type of transaction is to imagine we are being paid cash (and paying tax on that cash amount) and then immediately choosing to invest that cash in shares in the company at the current price.
+A better way to think about this type of transaction is to imagine we are paid cash (and pay tax on that amount) then immediately investing that cash to buy shares at the current price.